 Calculating a RICE Score

 Now you should have four numbers representing each of the 4 categories.
-To calculate your score, simply add Reach, Impact, and Confidence, then divide by Effort.
+To calculate your score, simply multiply Reach by Impact, and then by Confidence.
+Then divide by Effort.

 Your final score represents ‘total impact per time worked.’
 The higher the number, the closer you are to high impact/low effort.